 If you will be placing an order and would like a catalog, they are free with an order Click Here to add to your order

-Hitty, Her First Hundred Years (Hardbound) ~ finally after a long time unavailable, a nice hard bound version.
-This one is similar to the original and has all of Dorothy Lathrop's black and white illustrations.
+Hitty, Her First Hundred Years (Hardbound) This hard bound version is similar to the original and has all of Dorothy Lathrop's black and white illustrations.
 Size is 6.5" x 8.5."
-This book will not fit the cloth cover kit below, but being hardbound, does not need it.
-Sorry, no longer available here.
-Can be found on Amazon.
+I can no longer buy these to resell so I discontinued them.

 Hitty, Her First Hundred Years